Vehicle Monitoring and Inspections | MAN1425

 Party responsible for leading the monitoring and inspection process |

-Parties consisting of Prime and Subcontractors, Human Services Providers (HSPs) and State Agencies (State) responsible for complying with DHS requirements and for participating in the monitoring and inspection process |
+Prime, Subcontractors, Human Services Providers (HSPs), and State operated vehicles responsible for complying with DHS requirements and for participating in the monitoring and inspection process |

 Application(s)

-Application | Definition |
+| Application | Definition |

-HOLMAN Insights |
+Holman Insights |

 The online statewide fleet management system that captures and monitors vehicle transactions and utilization.
-HOLMAN enables the State of Georgia to maximize how critical fleet assets are purchased, maintained and optimized throughout their useful life.
+Holman enables the State of Georgia to maximize how critical fleet assets are purchased, maintained and optimized throughout their useful life.
 As a central repository for vehicle-related information, this system has comprehensive and specific data pertaining to vehicle mileage, cost, assignment, repair, acquisition and disposal. |

 Procedures – Vehicle Monitoring and Inspection